 That’s a difference of $145 per month and over $50,000 in interest over the course of your loan.
 Yes, that means for the exact same house, you could pay $50,000 more than someone else just because you have crappy credit.
 Shoot.
 Me.
 In.
 The.
 Face.

-This is exactly why focusing on your credit score, even if you’re in college, is so important: it can save you tens of thousands of dollars down the road just for being a good risk.
+This is exactly why focusing on your credit score, especially as an entrepreneur, is so important: it can save you tens of thousands of dollars down the road in your personal life and your business just for being a good risk.
 That’s it.

-If your credit score is currently in the crappy zone, don’t fret.
+If your credit score is currently residing in Craptown, don’t fret.
 It is an ever-moving number, and in less than a year, you can make significant leaps to a higher tier.
 Let’s take a look at how your credit score is calculated and the steps you can take to improve your score in each area.
-Who’s ready to save enough for about 10 kicka$$ vacas?

 PAYMENT HISTORY (35%)